f5devcentral/f5-rseries-training/docs/rseries_security.rst

         }
     }

-To change the mode from disable to enabled, use the following API call.
+To change the mode from disabled to enabled, use the following API call.

 .. code-block:: bash